Steve Beshear: Other matters of 2008

 Beshear clashed with the state Council on Postsecondary Education over its hiring of Brad Cowgill as its president.
-Beshear said state law required that the Council conduct a national search for its president and that they hire someone with experience and an established reputation in higher education; he claimed that Cowgill, a Lexington lawyer and state budget director for former Governor Fletcher, was not qualified for the position and that the council hired him without a national search.
+Beshear said state law required that the Council conduct a national search for its president and that they hire someone with experience and an established reputation in higher education; he claimed that Cowgill, a Lexington lawyer and state budget director for former governor Fletcher, was not qualified for the position and that the council hired him without a national search.
 Democratic Attorney General Jack Conway issued a non-binding opinion that the hiring was illegal under state law, and Cowgill resigned rather than wage a legal battle with Beshear.
 Beshear, who had considered asking all of the council members to resign or abolishing the council altogether in favor of a new one, praised Cowgill's decision.
 Democratic House Budget Committee Chairman Harry Moberly said Cowgill "had the council headed in the right direction" and added "I would have been satisfied if Brad had the permanent position, but I do not criticize the governor for the role he had played [in Cowgill's resignation]."
 Senate President David Williams called Beshear's interference in the matter "unfortunate".

 In September 2008, Beshear's administration attempted to seize control of 141 gambling-related domain names in an attempt to block Kentucky residents from accessing those websites.
 Beshear claimed the sites were conducting illegal, unregulated gambling operations in the state and providing untaxed competition to the state's horse racing industry.
 Later that year, a Franklin County judge ruled that Beshear had the authority to seize the domain names, but the Kentucky Court of Appeals overturned that ruling on appeal.
-Beshear appealed to the Kentucky Supreme Court, partially on grounds that the web site owners were being represented by gambling associations and players groups who Beshear said had no legal standing in the case.
-In 2010, the Kentucky Supreme Court agreed with Beshear and ordered the web site owners themselves to appear before the court.
+Beshear appealed to the Kentucky Supreme Court, partially because the website owners were being represented by gambling associations and players groups who, Beshear said, had no legal standing in the case.
+In 2010, the Kentucky Supreme Court agreed with Beshear and ordered the website owners themselves to appear before the court.
 On December 23, 2015, Franklin County Circuit Court Judge Thomas Wingate ruled in favor of the state and awarded it $870 million in damages.
-The other party to the case, Amaya Gaming, announced they would appeal the decision.
+The other party to the case, Amaya Gaming, announced it would appeal the decision.